 We arrived in Venn, 25kms south of Katherine on Sunday afternoon, five days before the marriage was to take place.
-Initially the only people that were going to be in attendance was to be Kelvin & Nikki, Paul and myself, and the celebrant.
+Initially the only people that were going to be in attendance was to be Kelvin & Dara, Paul and myself, and the celebrant.
 I think Kelvin was concerned that if he started inviting friends to a wedding, then a wedding was going to be expected, and a wedding means money, an expense not wanted at this point of time in the newly-weds lives.

 We left Busselton with the attentions of hoping we’d be allowed to help to make the day special, no matter the size of the wedding.
 Crystal glasses, white serving plates and china, silverware, colourful table clothes, and artificial flowers were loaded under the bed in the caravan.
 If they didn’t come out, that would be OK, but what I didn’t want to happen was to be searching for things to use in the dusty outback town Katherine.

 By the time we arrived on the Sunday an additional six guests had been informally invited.

 Kelvin went to work on the Monday, and we showed Dara what we had brought up with us.
 Being a farm that accommodates a hoard of pickers during the mango season, there’s no shortage of plastic tables and cheap fold up black chairs.
 The tables are badly stained, and the chairs are torn in places, but they do for the pickers who are flown in from Vanuatu.
 They’d do for us too!